dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 The Dialog Object SHOULD contain the body and encoding parameters or the url, alg and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).

 ## Analysis Object

+Analysis is a broad and in some cases developing field.
+This document does not attempt to suggest a SHOULD support list of types.
+That is for research and specification in a follow on document.

 ### type